 Enjoying a quieter, slightly elevated position at the head of the town, it nestles under the Great Orme headland.
 The sea-front and Llandudno's main shops and facilities in Mostyn Street are just a short stroll away.

 Lounge and restaurant areas here are decorated in an elegant turn of the century style and the hotel holds four AA stars.
 It has a formal restaurant and a separate modern Brasserie serving gastropub fare.
 Public rooms are tastefully decorated, as is a recently revitalised and upgraded pool area.

 Access to the small garage at the rear is tight, but the hotel has two other small parking areas, while parking in the streets directly outside is usually easy and it's a pleasant ten minute walk to our Victoria Centre secure parking.
 There's free wireless wi-fi in all public rooms and most bedrooms.

 Rooms here are comfortably furnished in a traditional style with TVs and en-suite bathrooms.
 Standard rooms are smaller and have a limited view.
 De luxe rooms are larger and some higher up in the hotel have sea views.

 The Empire enjoys a great position and is a very friendly family-owned and managed hotel with a style of its own that earns high praise.
-If you want a quiet place to stay in the middle of Llandudno, this could be your hotel.
+If you want a quiet place to stay in Llandudno, this could be your hotel.
 For more on The Empire, you can use this link to visit the hotel's own website.